manga109/panel-order-estimator/README.md

 Tree interpretation phase:

+- Traverse the horizontal/vertical division tree, providing the panel orders on the way as follows:
-- For horizontal divisions, order the sets with a top-to-bottom order.
+  - For horizontal divisions, visit the top branch first, and then the bottom branch
-- For vertical divisions, order the sets with a right-to-left order.
+  - For vertical divisions, visit the right branch first, and then the left branch
+  - When a leaf node is encountered, provide the newest order index to that node
+    - A leaf node may either be an individual panel or a set of panels inseparable with a pivot (under the given threshold)

 The tree construction phase recursively divides the set of panels to create a tree structure, which is later used to determine the panel orders.
 For each horizontal and vertical division in the tree construction phase, a node representing the division is created.